AngelEngineering/nativescript-plugins/packages/camera/README.md

 *App Suspension and Resume* - You should add event listeners that will tear down the Camera View and re-initialize it to avoid problems with device camera access.
 You can see an example in the demo application.

-*Pinch to Zoom* - for iOS this is currently only supported for rear cameras.
-Support for front cameras may be added in the future.
+*Pinch to Zoom* - for iOS this is only supported for rear cameras.

 *Main Camera Button* - for both platforms, the main camera button supports both tap and long-press gestures when in video recording mode.
 Tap to start/stop recording, or long-press the button to record until you stop pressing the button.
 In photo mode, long-presses are ignored.